 Locate your target market

 To create the most relevant, high-quality content, you must first understand who you’re creating it for.
 Perform detailed studies and analyses on your product or service offerings and use that data to predict the most likely candidates who will be willing to purchase from you.

-Avoid borrowing pre-made lists, since they may contain a broad range of customer profiles and you can end up focusing your resources on the wrong people, when it could have been better spent on your favorable customers.
+Avoid borrowing pre-made lists, since they may contain a broad range of customer profiles and you can end up focusing your resources on the wrong people when it could have been better spent on your favourable customers.